PriowisePriowise

 The Cost of Undefined Ownership

-Lack of clear ownership quietly drains organisational energy:
+Lack of clear ownership quietly drains organizational energy:

 Strategy Needs Participation — Not Confusion